written in python, based on twitter bootstrap

 I'm currently looking for a way to use the Yubikey Neo as a smart card to store the private key of a Certificate Authority which can then subsequently be used to sign certificate requests.
 The CA is based on OpenSSL and therefore the Neo should integrate with OpenSSL as neatly as possible.

-All the information you find here is already out . . .
+All the information you find here is . . .

 something I wanted to avoid